pulumi/docs/content/blog/unified-logs-with-pulumi-logs/index.md

 additional setup of these existing solutions and seamlessly integrated into your Pulumi development workflow.
-The `pulumi logs` command provides a great first place to start for understanding your Pulumi application's behaviour.
-Especially during development, this command provides direct insight into the behaviour of your application, bringing together logs across all of the different forms of compute you are using
+The `pulumi logs` command provides a great first place to start for understanding your Pulumi application's behavior.
+Especially during development, this command provides direct insight into the behavior of your application, bringing together logs across all of the different forms of compute you are using
 - from code running in serverless functions to containers to VMs.